MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 ---
-title: Upload image to Blob Storage with VSCode - App Service/CosmosDB
+title: Upload image to Blob Storage with VSCode - App Service/Cosmos DB
 description: Use a React/TypeScript app to upload a file to Azure Storage blobs.
 This tutorial focuses on using local and remote environments with Visual Studio Code extensions. ms.topic: tutorial ms.date: 12/17/2020